Smaug: The Song of Hiawatha

 Tolkien's biographer John Garth notes the similarity between Smaug's death from Bard's last arrow and the death of Megissogwon in Henry Wadsworth Longfellow's 1855 poem The Song of Hiawatha.
 Megissogwon was the spirit of wealth, protected by an armoured shirt of wampum beads.
 (Note: Jeff Thompson drew illustrations of Megissogwon's wampum shirt deflecting arrows for National Geographic.)
 Hiawatha shoots in vain, until he has only three arrows left.
 Mama the woodpecker sings to Hiawatha where Megissogwon's only weak point is, the tuft of hair on his head, just as Tolkien's thrush tells Bard where to shoot at Smaug.

+Tolkien's choice of the name "Smaug"

+In a letter published in The Observer in 1938, Tolkien wrote, "The dragon bears as name—a pseudonym—the past tense of the primitive Germanic verb smúgan, to squeeze through a hole: a low philological jest."
+The Tolkien scholar Tom Shippey has linked the name to the Old English word smeag (of which the Norse form would be smaug), meaning both "penetrating" and "subtle, crafty".
+The Old English word occurs in the 11th-century medical text Lacnunga, which includes a spell to be used wið smeogan wyrme ("against a penetrating worm").
+Edward Pettit, interpreting Shippey's comments, draws an explicit link between Lacnunga and Smaug, writing, "Tolkien's knowledge of Old English charms and remedies is also shown by his use of Lacnunga's term smeah wyrm 'penetrating worm.'
+This contributed to his conception of Smaug in The Hobbit."
+Noting the dual meaning of smeag, Shippey writes, "All round it is appropriate that Smaug should have the most sophisticated intelligence in The Hobbit."
+He suggests that Tolkien may have chosen the Norse form of the name because his enemies were dwarves with names from the Norse Völuspá.